Mount Edziza volcanic complex: Indigenous peoples

 The MEVC lies within the traditional territory of the Tahltan people which covers an area of more than 93500 km2.
 Historically, the MEVC was a significant source of obsidian for the Tahltan people.
 This volcanic glass was used in the manufacturing of projectile points and cutting blades which were widely traded throughout the Pacific Northwest.
 Obsidian from the MEVC has been recovered from archaeological sites in Alaska, Yukon, western Alberta and along the British Columbia Coast, making Edziza obsidian the most widely distributed obsidian in western North America.
-Edziza obsidian from the Hidden Falls archaeological site in Alaska has yielded a hydration date of 10,000 years; this suggests the MEVC was being exploited as an obsidian source soon after ice sheets of the last glacial period retreated.
+Edziza obsidian from the Hidden Falls archaeological site in Alaska has yielded a hydration date of 10,000 years; this suggests that the MEVC was being exploited as an obsidian source soon after ice sheets of the last glacial period retreated.

 The MEVC continues to be an important cultural resource for the Tahltan people.
 In 2021, Chad Norman Day, president of the Tahltan Central Government, said "Mount Edziza and the surrounding area has always been sacred to the Tahltan Nation.
 The obsidian from this portion of our territory provided us with weaponry, tools and trading goods that ensured our Tahltan people could thrive for thousands of years."